-Q. About two months ago I sent away for your Guide on Alternatives for Arthritis.
+Q. About two months ago I bought your booklet, Alternatives for Arthritis.
 I wanted to wait till I was sure it was the golden raisins and gin that stopped the pain in my left knee before contacting you again.

-The last several weeks I’ve been with out any pain.
+The last several weeks I’ve been without any pain.
 My knee hasn’t been without pain for quite a few years, so this is quite a dramatic improvement.
-Sending for your brochure was one of the best purchases I’ve ever made.
+Your booklet was one of the best purchases I’ve ever made.

-Thank you for the information in your Guide.
+Thank you for the information in your Graedons’ Guide to Alternatives for Arthritis.
 Jim W.

-We have no way of knowing whether David experienced long-lasting improvement with the gin-soaked raisin approach.
+We have no way of knowing whether David experienced long-lasting improvement with the raisin remedy.
 We know that people who have not achieved the desired benefit have gotten relief from some other quirky remedies.
 One that remains popular is grape juice and Certo (plant pectin).
-Here’s Kent’s story: